 In addition, you’ll find settings in the Displays, Sound, Keyboard, Trackpad, Mouse, and Speech panes of System Preferences that may make it easier to use your computer.

-The Ease of Access Center is a central location that you can use to set up the accessibility settings and programs available in Windows.
-In the Ease of Access Center, you’ll find quick access for setting up the accessibility settings and programs included in Windows.
+The Ease of Access is a central location that you can use to set up the accessibility settings and programs available in Windows.
+In the Ease of Access, you’ll find quick access for setting up the accessibility settings and programs included in Windows.
 You’ll also find a link to a questionnaire that Windows can use to help suggest settings that you might find useful.

 - Use the computer without a display.